With a day full of outdoor adventure planned, our group left the valley in three

 The well itself is a large sinkhole with 1.5 million gallons of warm water

-This water empties into an irrigation ditch which is still a water source
+This water empties into a ditch which is a water source for local residents.

 Having spent the better part of the day together, it was time for our group

 Some headed directly back to the valley; others considered catching a view

 My group headed for the Rock Springs Café for dinner and pie.

 Arizona, well suited for road trips, offers an abundance of sights to see.

 Our trip was without a doubt, one of the best: packed with plenty of southwest